Camphul/Trampoline/docs/README.md

 spring.main.allow-bean-definition-overriding=true
 ```

-Other properties being used are:
+Other configurationProperties being used are:

 - `trampoline.assetstore.provider`: which AssetStore to use, defaults to local
 - `trampoline.assetstore.provider.local.directory`: directory to use for local AssetStore, defaults to ./local-asset-store/